rahulm682/FeedbackCollection/README.md

       * Submit a response to a form.
       * **Body:** `{ formId, answers: [{ questionId, answerText?, selectedOptions? }] }`
       * **Response:** `{ message, responseId }`

+## Approach and Design Decisions

+This Feedback Collection Platform is designed with a clear separation of concerns using a **MERN stack** (MongoDB, Express.js, React, Node.js) architecture, leveraging TypeScript for improved code quality and maintainability.

+### Architectural Decisions:

+  * **Monorepo Structure (Logical Separation):** While the project is in a single repository, it's logically separated into `backend` and `frontend` directories.
+This allows for independent development, dependency management, and deployment of each part while keeping them cohesive for ease of development and understanding.
+  * **RESTful API Design:** The backend exposes a well-defined RESTful API for all interactions, including authentication, form management, and response submission.
+This ensures a stateless, scalable, and easily consumable interface for the frontend or any other client.
+  * **Token-Based Authentication (JWT):** JSON Web Tokens are used for secure authentication and authorization.
+This approach provides a stateless mechanism for verifying user identity across requests, reducing the need for session management on the server-side.
+  * **Separation of Concerns (MVC-like on Backend):** The backend follows a pattern similar to MVC (Model-View-Controller), with distinct layers for:
+      * **Models:** Mongoose schemas define the data structures for `User`, `Form`, and `Response`, enforcing data integrity and providing an interface for database interaction.,,
+      * **Controllers:** Handle the business logic and interact with models to fulfill API requests (e.g., `authController`, `formController`, `responseController`).,,
+      * **Routes:** Define the API endpoints and map them to the respective controller functions, applying middleware like `protect` for authentication.,,

+### Frontend Design Decisions:

+  * **React with TypeScript:** Chosen for building a dynamic and type-safe user interface.
+TypeScript greatly enhances code readability, helps catch errors early, and improves maintainability.
+  * **Redux Toolkit for State Management:** Provides a robust and efficient way to manage the application's global state.
+It simplifies complex state logic and offers utilities like `createSlice` and `configureStore`.
+  * **RTK Query for API Interaction:** Integrated with Redux Toolkit, RTK Query drastically simplifies data fetching, caching, and invalidation.
+It reduces boilerplate and provides powerful features like automatic re-fetching and optimistic updates, leading to a more efficient and responsive UI.
+  * **Material-UI for Component Library:** Utilized for a consistent, modern, and responsive design.
+Material-UI components accelerate UI development and ensure a polished user experience across different devices.
+  * **Client-Side Routing (React Router DOM):** Enables a single-page application experience, allowing for seamless navigation between different views without full page reloads.
+  * **Theming (Light/Dark Mode):** Implemented a theme slice in Redux to allow users to toggle between light and dark modes, enhancing user preference and accessibility.
+  * **UUID for Question IDs:** Ensures unique identification of questions within a form, which is crucial for handling responses and updates accurately.

+### Key Feature Implementations:

+  * **Dynamic Form Creation:** The `CreateFormPage` and `QuestionBuilder` components allow administrators to dynamically add and configure different types of questions (text, multiple-choice) with options for required fields.,
+  * **Public Submission:** Forms can be accessed and submitted by anyone via a unique public URL, enabling wide feedback collection.
+  * **Comprehensive Response Viewing:** `ViewResponsesPage` provides both a detailed tabular view for individual responses and a summary view for aggregated insights, especially useful for multiple-choice questions.
+  * **CSV Export:** Functionality to export responses to CSV is directly implemented on the backend (`exportFormResponsesCsv` controller) and accessible from the frontend, facilitating external data analysis.

+These decisions collectively aim to create a scalable, maintainable, and user-friendly feedback platform.

 ## Folder Structure